Go to our other sites

 Cambridge International AS & A Level courses and exams prepare US high school students with the knowledge and skills they need to succeed in college and university.
 Rigorously developed to meet highest standards, the Cambridge curriculum brings college-level work to students, typically in their last two years of high school.
 Many subjects can be started as a Cambridge International AS Level and extended to an A Level.
 The Cambridge AICE Diploma recognizes students with exceptional achievements in Cambridge International AS & A Level exams.

 Cambridge International AS Level is typically a one-year course in high school with 180 teaching hours.
-The courses and exams equate to a one-semester undergraduate course, equivalent to 3-4 college credits.
+The courses and exams equate to a one-semester undergraduate course, equivalent to 3-4 college credits for a passing grade of e or higher.

 Cambridge International A Level is typically a two-year course in high school with 360 teaching hours.
-The courses and exams equate to two semesters of undergraduate level courses, equivalent to 6-8 college credits.
+The courses and exams equate to two semesters of undergraduate level courses, equivalent to 6-8 college credits for a passing grade of E or higher.
 Most Cambridge International US high schools offer one or two A Level courses, although some offer a wider range depending on their capacity.

 The Cambridge Advanced International Certificate of Education Diploma (AICE) program is a rigorous academic curriculum that recognizes achievement in Cambridge International AS & A Levels.